stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ---
 ## **strategy execution articulated as a tree hierarchy**

-For everyone in your organisation to understand and collaborate on strategy execution, best practice is to articulate the strategy as a tree hierarchy.
+For everyone in your organisation to understand and collaborate on strategy execution, best practice is to articulate your strategy as a tree hierarchy.

-This approach is built into #stratapp as: goals > objectives > actions > projects.
+You can do this under "our plan" in #stratapp as: goals > objectives > actions > projects.

 This [video](https://stratappsaas.com/blog/strategic-planning-software-with-a-strategy-tree-hierarchy/ "tips for strategy execution comms") explains two tips for communicating strategy:

-* 3 to 6 rule - for each level in the tree hierarchy, thus making it easy to understand
+* 3 to 6 rule - for each level in the strategy tree hierarchy
-* verb noun rule - for example, "develop our ...", "improve our ...", "solve how to ..."
+* verb noun rule - for example "develop our ...", "improve our ...", "solve how to ..."

 \#stratapp offers unparalleled flexibility.
 You can create strategy trees for unlimited combinations of org design (geography, functions, verticals and horizontals).

-At any level in the strategy tree hierarchy you can invite people to collaborate on KPIs, workboards, risks, meetings, tasks, files and links.
+Because #stratapp is a genuine strategy execution app, at any level in the strategy tree hierarchy you can invite people to collaborate on KPIs, workboards, risks, meetings, tasks, files and links.

 Most importantly, all social collaboration on strategy execution has both [structure and context.](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, stratapp did it")  For example, in seconds you can jump to "_any questions or decisions made on strategic goals in the last 72 hours_."